-Morning, afternoon, and twilight hikes are available and admission to the park is free.
+Morning, afternoon, and twilight hikes are available.
 Booking ahead of time is recommended.

 While Windsor Essex is a world renowned birding hot spot this region offers so much more to experience.
-The 2017 Festival of Birds Regional Discovery Guide is a must-have as you explore the region, covering must-see, must-do activities and special offers from a variety of local businesses.
+The 2019 Spring Birding & Regional Discovery Guide is a must-have as you explore the region, covering must-see, must-do activities and special offers from a variety of local businesses.

-Copies are available at the Point Pelee Visitor Centre, Tourism Windsor Essex Pelee Island’s Main Office, or view the online version of the 2017 Spring Birding Guide here.
+Copies will be available in the near future at various locations including the Point Pelee Visitor Centre, Tourism Windsor Essex Pelee Island’s Main Office, and online.

 For more information call 519.326.6173 /1.888.707.3533, or visit www.friendsofpointpelee.com